ovhk/DigitalFilm/README.md

 So you need to extract the data of the curve and convert the density to 256 gray levels.<br />
 Data are extracted with https://automeris.io/WebPlotDigitizer/<br />
 <br />
-Tests here are made with a Famaspeed Variant III RC paper (matt and glossy) : https://www.foma.cz/en/fomaspeed-variant-III Thanks to Foma for getting me few usefull information.
+Tests here are made with a Fomaspeed Variant III RC paper (matt and glossy) : https://www.foma.cz/en/fomaspeed-variant-III Thanks to Foma for getting me few usefull information.

 ## Application